-Your User Name will be printed on your student ID card.
-If you forget your User Name and lose your AU student ID card, you may be able to look yourself up in the People Finder on the AU home page.
+If you forget your User Name, you may be able to look yourself up in the People Finder on the AU home page.
 If that fails, contact the Registrar's Office.
 Do yourself a favor and memorize your User Name.
 It's an important part of your AU experience.

 Your AU User Name stays active as long as you are an enrolled student.
-It expires and is deleted after three consecutive terms when you are not actively registered for classes at AU.
+It becomes inactive after three consecutive terms when you are not actively registered for classes at AU.